In 1954, the Hindinames ‘RajyaSabha’ and ‘LokSabha’ were adopted by the Council of States and the House of People

-It can authorise the Parliament to make a law on a subject enumerated in the State List (Article 249).
+Rajya Sabha can authorise the Parliament to make a law on a subject in the State List (Article 249).

 It can authorise the Parliament to create new All-India Services common to both the Centre and states (Article 312).

 Position of the Rajya Sabha in our constitutional system is not as weak as that of the House of Lords in the British constitutional system nor as strong as that of the Senate in the American constitutional system.